 You'll be amazed at what a good cobbler can do to fix up your favorite shoes and boots.

 Read more about: H...ow to Care for Your Shoe Collection

 You've spent the last 4-5 months wrapped up in as wool, fleece and tweed.
 For spring, think more linen and cotton - fabrics that require a great deal more wrinkle removing.

-- Iron: I come from a long-line of Rowenta Iron fans.
-In fact, I inherited my Grandmother's still-working model.
-A good iron is smart investment.
+- Iron: A good iron is smart investment.
 If you lack the space for a board, you can fold a towel and iron on your kitchen table, desk or a counter top in a pinch.

-- Garment Steamer: A good steamer will take...
-2 minutes to heat up, so you can quickly steam outfits before heading out the door.
-More expensive than an iron, this purchase was worth it to me for the time savings and ease-of-use factor (read=I am lazy!).
-I recommend a Jiffy J-2000.
+- Garment Steamer: A good steamer will take two minutes to heat up, so you can quickly steam outfits before heading out the door.
+More expensive than an... iron, this purchase was is usually worth it to the eternally lazy who hate ironing.
+It's also extremely easy to use.